Y-IAB/lm-evaluation-harness/README.md

 Korean: {{source}}
 Assistant: "
 ```
 However, if you need to use the translate API, for example, you may need to change the template directly.
-In this case, you can change the prompt template in the commandline argument as shown below.
+In this case, you can change the prompt template in the command line argument as shown below.
 ```bash
 lm_eval --model translator --tasks yanolja_translation --model_args api_key=[FRAGMA_API_KEY],target_lang=en,endpoint=https://fragma.prod.yanolja.in/pre/translate,model=deepl --task_config doc_to_text="{{source}}"
 ```